Scan time: 2-3 minutes / Read time: 3-5 minutes

 ⛳️ Problem:

-Quinn has a $99 sleep guide that took her six weekends to write.
+Quinn has a $99 sleep guide.
+It took her six weekends to write.

 Selling it means a launch week — DMs, "I'm launching!" posts, promo dread.